mohamedaliznidi/the-book-of-bugs-n-charms/testing/vitest.md

 }
 ```

-## Best Practices
+## Wisdom of the Ancients

-- **Fast Feedback**: Use Vitest's watch mode for instant test feedback during development
+- **Fast Feedback**: Use Vitest's watch mode for instant test feedback during mystical development
-- **Isolated Tests**: Each test should be independent and not rely on other tests
+- **Isolated Tests**: Each test should be independent and not rely on other testing enchantments
-- **Descriptive Names**: Use clear, descriptive test names that explain what is being tested
+- **Descriptive Names**: Use clear, descriptive test names that explain what mystical behavior is being tested
-- **Arrange-Act-Assert**: Structure tests with clear setup, action, and assertion phases
+- **Arrange-Act-Assert**: Structure tests with clear setup, action, and assertion phases for organized sorcery
-- **Mock External Dependencies**: Mock API calls, database connections, and external services
+- **Mock External Dependencies**: Mock API calls, database connections, and external services for reliable testing
-- **Test User Interactions**: Focus on testing user behavior rather than implementation details
+- **Test User Interactions**: Focus on testing user behavior rather than implementation details or internal magic

-## Common Pitfalls
+## Common Curses & Their Remedies

-### Issue 1: Async Test Timing
+### Curse 1: The Async Test Timing Hex
-Tests may fail due to improper handling of async operations.
+Tests may fail due to improper handling of async operations and mystical timing issues.

-**Solution:**
+**Counter-Spell:**
-Use proper async/await patterns and waitFor utilities:
+Use proper async/await patterns and waitFor utilities for reliable timing:
 ```typescript
 // ❌ Wrong - not waiting for async operation
 it('loads data', () => {